MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/dataflows-teams.md

 In the **Status** column you can see the current status of the dataflow.
 Possible states are:
 * **Unpublished**.
 The dataflow is saved as a draft, and you can finish authoring your dataflow later.
 * **Publishing in progress**.
 The dataflows is being published.
 * **Published**.
-The dataflow is published and ready to load data into Dataverse .
-Only a published dataflows can be refreshed.
+The dataflow is published and ready to load data into Dataverse.
+Only a published dataflow can be refreshed.
 * **Refresh in progress**.
 The dataflow is extracting, transforming, and loading your data from the source to the Dataverse Tables.
 This process can take several minutes depending on the complexity of transformations and data source's performance.
 It is recommended to check the status of the dataflow frequently.

 You can navigate to the action bar by clicking on the three dots “…” next to your dataflow.